About social media for children and teenagers

 It’s important for your child to agree to:

-- being a responsible digital citizen by showing respect in posts and when sharing content – for example, if it’s not OK to say or do something face to face, it’s not OK online.
+- showing respect in posts and when sharing content – for example, if it’s not OK to say or do something face to face, it’s not OK online

-Your child can protect his privacy by agreeing to:
+Your child can protect their privacy by agreeing to:

-- not share personal information like phone numbers, location and date of birth with strangers online, or with people he doesn’t know personally
+- not share personal information like phone numbers, location and date of birth with strangers online, or with people they don’t know personally

 - not add personal details like phone numbers or date of birth to private profiles